 As of April 30, 2025, RMB253.2 million or 34.3% of our inventories as of December 31, 2024 had been subsequently utilized.
-Our Directors are of the view that there is no material recoverability issue for our inventories because (i) Kewei (oseltamivir phosphate) inventories are subject to cyclical demand fluctuations aligned with seasonal influenza patterns (according to the Frost & Sullivan Report, the size of the anti-influenza drug market in China is expected to increase by 31.3% from RMB6.7 billion in 2024 to RMB8.8 billion in 2025, and sales of Kewei (oseltamivir phosphate) is expected to increase accordingly), (ii) our five insulin products' inclusion in the VBP schemes in 2024 guarantees stable purchases by public hospitals, ensuring utilization of finished goods and raw materials, (iii) our procurement or manufacturing of inventory is aligned with our order backlogs and production plans, thereby minimizing the risk of low net realizable value and (iv) we continuously optimize our inventory management policies, including but not limited to procuring materials based on production.
+Our Directors are of the view that there is no material recoverability issue for our inventories because (i) Kewei (oseltamivir phosphate) inventories are subject to cyclical demand fluctuations aligned with seasonal influenza patterns (according to the Frost & Sullivan Report, the size of the anti-influenza drug market in China is expected to increase by 31.3% from RMB6.7 billion in 2024 to RMB8.8 billion in 2025, and sales of Kewei (oseltamivir phosphate) is expected to increase accordingly), (ii) our five insulin products' inclusion in the VBP schemes in 2024 guarantees stable purchases by public hospitals, ensuring utilization of finished goods and raw materials, (iii) our procurement or manufacturing of inventory is aligned with our order backlogs and production plans, thereby minimizing the risk of low net realizable value and (iv) we continuously optimize our inventory management policies, including but not limited to procuring materials based on production schedules and regularly monitoring inventory levels to ensure appropriate stock conditions.